jesper-olsen/UniPac/README.md

 # UniPac: Unicode-powered Pacman Adventure

 Pacman for the terminal.
-Controls are on the arrow keys.

 Has most of the game elements from the original game:
-* Ghosts go through Shuffle and Chase (lightbulb) periods where they respectively ignore and actively target pacman.
+* Ghosts go through 'shuffle' and 'chase' (lightbulb) periods where they ignore/target pacman.
 * Ghosts flee pacman when frightened.
 * Ghosts slow down in the tunnel and when freightened.
 * When eaten, ghost eyes trace path back to ghost house.